 This Derbyshire element of the study has benefited greatly from three particular sources.
 First, Thomas Norris INCE (1799 – 1860), a solicitor in Wirksworth, compiled during his working life a 484 page handwritten book entitled “PEDIGREES & sketches of pedigrees of families in-about WIRKSWORTH and other places thereabouts in Derbyshire compiled from abstracts of Title, Wills, Deeds and other documents, church & churchyard notes, Bible entries, Court rolls and from information of various people as to their descent”.
 Ince’s work included, to some extent, the remembrances of people living in the first half of the 19th century, and so was simultaneously both anecdotal but also containing information not now available in any original document.

 Second, and commencing in 1998, John Palmer of Dorset led an online one-place study of Wirksworth, and this included indexed transcripts of a wide variety of sources, including the parish registers, the 1841 – 1901 censuses, memorial inscriptions, Wills, legal documents, Ince’s Pedigrees, and other Wirksworth ephemera of interest to genealogists and social historians.

 Third, the information provided to John Stuart HIGTON by several hundred family members, in response to questionnaires in the early 1980s and 1990s, has helped to fill out the HIGTON family tree in the 20th century, and has provided insights into earlier generations.

-As far as possible, the information provided in these documents has been verified by reference to original documents, and supplemented by other sources including the GRO indexes, Probate Registers, the 1911 census and 1939 Register, and BMD data for other counties, particularly where available online.
+As far as possible, the information provided in these documents has been verified by reference to original documents, and supplemented by other sources including (for England) the GRO indexes, Probate Registers, the 1911 census and 1939 Register, BMD data for other counties, and newspapers, particularly where available online.

 The study has not yet used DNA data.